Cassandra Nova: Powers and abilities

 Cassandra Nova is able to access the full spectrum of latent mutant functions in Charles Xavier's genome, granting herself vast psionic powers.
 These powers include telepathy, telekinesis, and intangibility.
-Nova has all the powers of the "average" mummudrai as well, including possession and genetic alteration.
+Nova has all the powers of the "average" mummudrai as well, which are astral manipulation, mental possession, and genetic alternation.
+Her telepathic capabilities are so advanced that she was able to hide her possession of her brother's body, even from other telepaths.
+Nova can also manipulate her body to rapidly heal herself.